kenrhe/passtheturing/README.md

 ## Getting Started

-Like the namesake implies, the Alan Chatbot returns human-like responses when the user converses with it.
+As the name implies, the Alan Chatbot returns human-like responses when the user converses with it.
 We wanted to make a bot where the user wouldn't be sure if they were talking to a human or a computer when conversing with our bot.
 We created a database of movie scripts by using regular expressions on movie subtitles, which found the questions and answers for us.
 The user input is then checked if it fully matches a question, if it matches an answer (in case the user types a statement), and then if it partially matches a question if all else fails.
 Alan would love to speak to you at http://passtheturing.herokuapp.com/ or 415-200-2524 (made with Twilio!)

 ## Built With